kriskalb/CelebA_CV_classification/README.md

 # CelebA Image Attractiveness Prediction Project

 ## Overview
-The CelebA Image Attractiveness Prediction Project is a deep learning project that focuses on predicting image attractiveness using a dataset containing 50,000 images.
+The CelebA Image Attractiveness Prediction Project is a deep learning project that focuses on predicting image attractiveness using a dataset containing 50,000 images (download images from https://www.kaggle.com/datasets/jessicali9530/celeba-dataset).
 We have developed a deep learning model based on Inception v3 architecture and integrated various image-related features from a CSV file into the modeling process.
 Additionally, we conducted a comprehensive comparison of evaluation metrics for the deep learning model.

 ## Project Goals
 The primary goals of this project are: